 What to expect: Two million people flock into downtown for this festival that features 3,000 performers from around the world.

 What to expect: Like music festivals, but hate camping?
 TRNSMT (pronounced “transmit”) is a rock-filled fest where you can crawl into a hotel bed—ears still ringing—30 minutes after the final encore.
-Taking place over two weekends at Glasgow Green, an inner-city park, this festival, only in its second year, is already drawing Britpop legends such as Liam Gallagher and the hugely popular Arctic Monkeys.
+Taking place at Glasgow Green, an inner-city park, this festival has featured the likes of Britpop legends such as Liam Gallagher and the hugely popular Arctic Monkeys.

 What to expect: Hardcore comic fans, industry leaders and A-list celebrities celebrate all things comics and popular culture.